Ilay Tamam

-Ilay Tamam (אילי טמם; born 7 May 2001) is an Israeli footballer who plays as a midfielder for Hapoel Rishon LeZion.
+Ilay Tamam (אילי טמם; born 7 May 2001) is an Israeli footballer who plays as a midfielder for F.C.
+Ashdod.

 Career

 Tamam started his career with Israeli top flight side Hapoel Tel Aviv, where he made 14 appearances and scored 0 goals.
 On 30 May 2020, Tamam debuted for Hapoel Tel Aviv during a 2–1 win over Maccabi Haifa.
 In 2021, he was sent on loan to Hapoel Petah Tikva in the Israeli second tier.

 On 5 September 2022, Tamam went viral on the internet after celebrating a goal by taking off his shirt, which revealed an image of his recently dead dog.